biokeyper/SafeGirlCore/README.md

 ## Features

+* **Predefined Questions**: Survivors are guided through trauma-informed questions to help them document their experience.
-* **Encrypted Report Submission**: Survivors submit a tamper-proof IPFS hash of their encrypted report.
+* **Encrypted Report Submission**: Survivors submit a tamper-proof IPFS hash of their encrypted report along with responses to predefined questions.
 * **Consent Management**: Survivors can grant and revoke access to trusted parties.
 * **Immutable Logging**: All submissions and consent changes are logged on-chain for auditability.
-* **Minimal On-Chain Data**: Only metadata and encrypted hashes are stored to ensure privacy.
+* **Minimal On-Chain Data**: Only metadata, encrypted hashes, and responses are stored to ensure privacy.

 ---